CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 Metadata is used primarily to render templated information.
 It is "unstructured" data, consisting of nested key-value maps, and lists.
 Metadata is included in three separate places in your configuration:

 1. In the environment `env.yml` file
-2. In a host_group file
+2. In a boot file
 3. In an inventory document, under each host

 Metadata is made available during template execution as separate fields under the template's "dot".
-The fields are:

-1. `.env` for environmental metadata
-2. `.agent` for Vaquero Agent information (the url for the Vaquero Agent asset server, etc)
-3. `.group` for host_group metadata
-4. `.host` for host metadata, selectors, and limited information discovered via iPXE (mac, uuid, domain, hostname).
-  a. host selectors are included under `.host.selectors`
-  b. host subnet information is included under `.host.subnet`
+With a few exceptions, each entry directly relates to the scheme.
+The cases where proxies or other values are included are noted:

+1. `.env`: the site's Environment information.
+  - `.env.agentURL`: The scheme://host:port that the host can use to reach Vaquero Agent.
+2. `.boot`: the current Boot
+  - `.boot.configURL`: The scheme://host:port/path?query needed to retrieve the unattended configuration information for the boot.
+Used for manually inserting config retrieval, i.e. ClevOS answers.
+  - `.boot.{operating_system,os}`: the OS ID is replaced with the Operating System object that it refers to
+3. `.host`: the current Host
+  - `.host.interfaces.subnet`: subnet ID is replaced with Subnet object that it refers to
+4. `.interface`: the Interface that the Host is using to connect with Vaquero Agent
+  - `.interface.subnet`: subnet ID is replaced with Subnet object that it refers to

+* Any object/scheme that includes `metadata` proxies the same information under `md`
+* ex: `env.metadata.initial_etcd_cluster` == `env.md.initial_etcd_cluster`

 By way of example, this template snippet defines a networkd configuration: